BananaOfficial/BananaOfficial/README.md

 Want more info?
 [Click here](https://bananaofficial.github.io)

-Check out [Request Timeout](https://github.com/RequestTimeout) for more projects.
+Check out <a href="https://github.com/RequestTimeout">Request Timeout</a> for more projects.

 ### DISCLAIMER:
 #### some links might not work.